© Copyright 2011

-Vancouver was bigger than anything I had ever seen in my life.
-All of the houses and buildings were one of two extremes: run-down and decrepit, almost abandoned, or they were on the very opposite end of the spectrum, towering, surreal architecture straight from the pages of a magazine.
+Vancouver was bigger than anything I’d ever seen in my life.
+Suffice it to say the entire town of Churchill would probably fit within the confines of a few city blocks.
+All of the houses and buildings were one of two extremes: run-down and decrepit, like their owners had stopped caring, or towering, surreal architecture straight from the pages of a magazine.

-“Here we are, I.Q.”
-Luke pulled into the driveway of our new home and my parents’ new business.
-He rushed around the car to open the door for me with my crutches in his hands.
-Humbled, I took his assistance since there wasn’t much I could do by myself, and limped out.
-The house was bigger than I could have imagined.
-The land surrounding it seemed to stretch out for an eternity.
+We drove a good twenty minutes or so outside the city before Luke pulled into the driveway of our new home.
+He rushed around the car to open the door for me, my crutches secured in his hands.
+Humbled, I accepted his assistance since there wasn’t much I could do by myself, and limped out.
+The house itself was massive and the surrounding land rolled into vast wilderness.

 The exterior was white with pretty red shutters framing all of the windows.
-A red brick pathway lined with little lanterns wound its way up to the front door and branched out to the sides and the back of the house.
-A creek, complete with a small bridge cut through the landscape of wildflowers.
-Undeniably charming.
+A red brick pathway lined with little lanterns wound up to the front door and branched out to the side and the back of the house.
+A creek, complete with a small bridge, cut through the landscape and provided undeniable charm.

-“Yeah.
-It is.”
-I surprised myself by admitting it.
+I surprised myself by admitting that it was.

 Snickers heard my voice and burst from behind the house full throttle, his tail flying side to side like a propeller.
-I froze, dead in my tracks.
-He was headed right for me, prepared to jump.
+I froze and braced for him to knock me over.

-I reached my hand down to pat his head.
-“Snickers, did you miss me, buddy?”
-He licked my hand, as if to acknowledge that yes, he had.
+I patted his head gently.
+“Hey boy, did you miss me, buddy?”
+He licked my hand as if to acknowledge that yes, he had.

 “Let’s go inside, I’ve got a surprise for you.”

-The house was old, and the décor on the inside reflected that, in a shabby-chic sort of way.
-The front entry had dark wood floors with a staircase directly ahead.
-To the left were French doors leading into a huge dining room, beyond that the kitchen, which was surprisingly modern.
-To the right, a sitting area, again cornered off by French doors with a warm fireplace and built in bookcases, complete with enough books for our own personal library.
-Luke probably thought he’d died and gone to Heaven.
+The house was ancient and the décor inside reflected its age but in a surprisingly shabby-chic sort of way.
+The front was little more than a starting point for a staircase.
+To the left, French doors led into a large dining area, and beyond that an absurdly modern kitchen.
+A sitting area was off to the right and housed a warm fireplace with built in bookcases, complete with enough books for our own personal library.
+Luke probably thought he'd died and gone to Heaven.

-I gasped.
-My mom said that when Luke was not at the hospital, he was here, in this room, his project, trying to make it perfect for me.
+When I got past him, I gasped.
+My mom said that when Luke was not at the hospital, he was here, in my room trying to make it perfect.
+It was.